How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 • Uses the desktop app (v4.7.0+) to live-record audio during a meeting

-• Does not support uploading existing audio files for transcription
+• Does not accept existing audio files for transcription

 Notion AI Meeting Notes interface